paldhous/ucsc/2020/multimedia-journalism/md/interactive-charts-r.md

 The function `addPolygons` adds polygons to the map: `stroke = FALSE` gives them no outline; `fillOpacity = 0.7` makes them slightly transparent; `color = ~pal(ValueRange))` uses the palette to color the polygons according to values in the `ValueRange` data.

-(To see how to set up a color palette for a continuous variable, see [this class](https://paldhous.github.io/ucb/2016/dataviz/week13.html).)

 `smoothFactor` controls the extent to which the polygons are simplified.
 See what happens to the map if you replace `0.1` with `10`.
 Simplified polygons will load more quickly, but there's a trade-off with the appearance of the map.
 Choose an appropriate value for your maps through trial and error.

 `addCircles` adds circles to the map, using the `quakes` data; `color` sets the color for their outlines, while `weight` sets the thickness of these lines; `fillColor` and `fillOpacity` style the circles' interiors.

 The size of the circles is set by `radius = sqrt(quakes$mag^10)*30`.
 Here `30` is simply a scaling factor for all of the circles, set by trial and error to give a reasonable appearance on the map.
 The size of the circles is set from the variable `mag` in the quakes data, which is their magnitude.
-We have raised 10 to the power of these magnitude values: As we discussed previously, this is a quirk of working with earthquake magnitudes, which are on a logarithmic scale, so that a magnitude difference of 1 corresponds to a 10-fold difference in earth movement, as recorded on a seismogram.
+We have raised 10 to the power of these magnitude values.
+This is a quirk of working with earthquake magnitudes, which are on a logarithmic scale, so that a magnitude difference of 1 corresponds to a 10-fold difference in earth movement, as recorded on a seismogram.

 When scaling circles to make a Leaflet map, use the values from the data, but always take their square roots, using the `sqrt` function.
 This is important, to ensure that the circles are scaled correctly, by area, rather than by radius.
 The code sets the diameter (or twice the radius) of the circles, so the `sqrt` is necessary to correct for the squaring of these values in the equation for the area of a circle: `Area = π * r^2`.

 `popup` is used to define the HTML code the appears in the popup that appears when any quake is clicked or tapped.
 The code above again uses `paste0` to concatenate a series of elements, separated by commas, that will write the HTML.
 They include the `mag` and `time` values from the quakes data, the latter being formatted as an easy-to-read date using R's `format` function for dates.
-See [here](https://www.statmethods.net/input/dates.html) for more on formatting dates in R.
+See [here](https://www.stat.berkeley.edu/~s133/dates.html) for more on formatting dates in R.

 I hope these examples illustrate the potential of **htmlwidgets**.
 There are many more which we have not covered.
 Understanding how the code for each will take some time.
 But if you follow the documentation, the results can be impressive.